 - Review our Guidelines for Volunteers and sign our engagement form – then you are set to teach!

 - Participate in continuing Professional Development as required.

 - Facilitation skills, eg: procedural questioning, neutral responses, non-verbal communication, small groups and activities

 - Child protection awareness

 - Community-of-inquiry approach to learning

 The completely online option:

-- It includes 5 zoom sessions and self-paced study after each session
+- It includes four Zoom sessions plus self-paced study after each session.

-- The first Zoom session runs for one hour.
-The other four sessions are two hours.
-They will all start at the same time of day, but Sessions 2-5 run for an extra hour.
+- All four Zoom sessions are two-and-a-half hours.
+They will all start at the same time of day.

-- After each Zoom session, you will be required to complete self-paced study, which includes online elearning course and posting on a forum.
+- After each Zoom session, you will be required to complete self-paced study, which includes online elearning modules and posting on a forum.
 Allow approximately one hour following each Zoom session.